 “I was always impressed by his great simplicity,” said LeBlanc’s former manager, Yolande Bourgeois in an interview with Acadienouvelle.
 “He was also so sincere in his artistic projects, they were things that really came from him.
 He was really determined when he had something in mind.
 As short as his life was, artistically, I think he did things he could be very proud of.”

 LeBlanc is survived by his twin sister Nathalie, his sisters Sophie and Maria and his brother Maurice.
 He leaves behind seven nieces and nephews in addition to fans and friends around the world.
-His memorial service is open to the public on Sunday, Oct.
+His memorial service was held on Oct.
 6 in Summerside on Prince Edward Island, Canada.